overdrivenetworks/conf-utils/README.md

    - Usage: `scripts/makelink.py <server1> <server2> [<server3> ...]`

-If `serverX.links.conf` and `serverX.links.conf` are both present (for each server name specified), adn the fields are in the right format (InspIRCd XML), makelink will automatically write link blocks between the servers chosen.
+If `serverX.links.conf` and `serverX.links.conf` are both present (for each server name specified), and the fields are in the right format (InspIRCd XML), makelink will automatically write link blocks between the servers chosen.

 ## passwd